jer033/immersion/README.md

 home.php : Home Page

-skills.php: Compilation of the skills and learnings (to be updated with the skills and learnings of other members)
+skills.php: Compilation of the skills and learnings (to be updated with the skills and learnings of other members?)

 memory.php : A memory game